-- To develop the language skills of students by offering adequate practice in professional contexts. - To enhance the lexical, grammatical and socio-linguistic and communicative competence of first year physical sciences students - To focus on developing students' knowledge of domain specific registers and the required language skills. - To develop strategic competence that will help in efficient communication - To sharpen students' critical thinking skills and make students culturally aware of the target situation.
+- To develop the language skills of the students by offering adequate practices in professional contexts. - To enhance the lexical, grammatical and socio-linguistic and communicative competence of the first year life sciences students. - To focus on developing students' knowledge of domain specific registers and the required language skills. - To develop strategic competence that will help in efficient communication. - To sharpen the students' critical thinking skills and make the students culturally aware of the target situation.